Superraptor/GSSO/README.md

 * 2.0.0 (18 June 2020)
 * 2.0.1 (22 July 2020)
 * 2.0.2 (N/A)
+* 2.0.3 (N/A)
-* 2.0.3 (TBA)
+* 2.0.4 (TBA)

 ## Contributing

 Please feel free to contribute!
 If there is a term or terms that include unsatisfactory information, broken links, derogatory terminology that is not appropriately marked, please contact us!
 Additionally, we are attempting to include as much information from disparate archives as possible.
 If you or someone you know runs an LGBTQIA+ and/or sex archive with a controlled terminology, let us know!

 A very basic search/browse interface of version 1.0.0 is located [here](http://homepages.uc.edu/~kronkcj/gsso/) for the time being.
+This site has been deprecated as of 2020.
+A new demo site is available [here](https://gsso.research.cchmc.org/).

-An alpha version of 1.0.1 is also available on the NCBO BioPortal [here](http://bioportal.bioontology.org/ontologies/GSSO).
+An alpha version of 2.0.4 is also available on the NCBO BioPortal [here](http://bioportal.bioontology.org/ontologies/GSSO).

-The beta version 2.0.0. is available at the same URL.

 ## Authors